Last Updated: September 2020

 Fundraising

 As a conservation and education based charity, we rely on fundraising and income from our visitors to continue our work both locally and globally.
 This work is supported by members, individuals, companies and trusts / foundations.
 We aim to target our fundraising activities to ensure that we contact you appropriately.
-We may use simple research methods to profile supporters and to identify shared interests and connections.
-All information is obtained from publicly available sources or data that you have given to us.
-We use this information to understand who our supporters are and what they may be best interested in.
-This information aids us in making appropriate fundraising approaches to those who will be most interested.

-We act as agent on behalf of ZooRopia (Head4Heights Ltd) at Bristol Zoo Gardens and Leap of Faith (HIGHZONE LIMITED) at Wild Place Project.
-Information necessary to facilitate your booking and subsequent communications (including complaints) will be used by both BCWEZS and provided to the respective company delivering your experience.
+We act as an agent on behalf of Leap of Faith (HIGH ZONE LIMITED) at Bristol Zoo Project.
+Information necessary to facilitate your booking and subsequent communications (including complaints) will be used by BCWEZS and provided to the respective company delivering your experience.

 How long do we keep your data?